Imperssonator/afm-cnn/README.md

 # AFM CNN

 Environment for training transfer-learning image classifiers on AFM images.
-Borrowed heavily from Brian DeCost's [UHCS code](https://github.com/bdecost/uhcs), modified for interaction with a simple CSV file for image labels.
+Essentially a fork of Brian DeCost's [UHCS code](https://github.com/bdecost/uhcs), modified for interaction with a simple CSV file for image labels.
 Dataset consists of >3,000 anonymized AFM images in different imaging modes, mostly from organic electronics materials systems.

 ## workflow